koehler1000/DHpoly/documentation/SRS/Software Requirements Specification.md

 #### AI (artificial intelligence):

 We want to make it possible to play Monopoly even when your friends are not around.
 That for there will be opportunities to Play against programmed robots.

+#### Multiplayer:

+Multiplayer is possible via the internet or on the same device locally.

 ### 3.1 Definitions, Acronyms and Abbreviations